sinlab-semester-2012/purplehaze/README.md

 - Run BezierWall.pde
 - Point the camera to a blank (uniform) floor, and press the space bar once.
 - The Bézier wall will appear and move.
-- Step in front of the camera and interact with the curve.
+- Step in front of the camera and interact with the wall.
+It will try to avoid participants and pulsate more and more as they approach.
+This will also be reflected through sound.
+Each participant will be represented as a sine wave, and the wall as pink noise.
+The volume of each audio component will change as participants come near the wall.

 Keyboard controls:
 - Space Bar = capture current frame as reference image for blob detection